machinalis/quepy/docs/tutorial.rst

 This is the basic structure of every quepy project.

-* dbpedia/regex.py: the file where you will define the regular expressions that willll match natural language questions and transform them into an abstract semantic representation.
+* dbpedia/parsing.py: the file where you will define the regular expressions that will match natural language questions and transform them into an abstract semantic representation.
-* dbpedia/semantics.py: the file where you will define the specific semantics of your database schema.
+* dbpedia/dsl.py: the file where you will define the domain specific language of your database schema.
 In the case of SPARQL, here you will be specifing things that usually go in the ontology: relation names and such.
 * dbpedia/settings.py: the configuration file for some aspects of the